How to Find a Therapist in Toronto

 Curated lists of programs in hospitals and community centres DO exist, even though they can be hard to find.
 Check out the City of Toronto's therapy community programs here.

-Ask your doctor for a Toronto therapist referral:
+5. Ask your doctor for a Toronto therapist referral

 Your doctor may be connected to some great therapists in the city.
 This is a great option if you’re seeking someone experienced, vetted, and/or that your doctor knows personally.

 Here at KMA Therapy, our team has a wide range of areas of expertise, credentials, and personalities to choose from.
-You’ll start with a 50-minute intake session with a specialized intake therapist at any of our 5 Toronto locations to find the best possible match within our practice.
+You’ll start with a 50-minute introductory session with a specialized therapist to find the best possible match within our practice.